AWS to trim down ‘disjointed’ partner benefits

-Amazon Web Services (AWS) plans to trim down over 100 “disjointed” partner benefits to a more manageable number this year.
+Amazon Web Services (AWS) plans to trim down more than 100 “disjointed” partner benefits to a more manageable number this year.

 Currently, the cloud giant has over 100 different benefits for partners, covering programs, funding and incentives, according to Julia Chen, VP of corporate development at AWS.